chryzsh/DarthSidious/building-a-lab-with-esxi-and-vagrant.md

 5. Give it the name `Lab Network`, asign it to `VLAN 0`, assign it to `vSwitch0`which is the default virtual switch.

 ### Preparing base images for every OS

 Deploying to Vagrant and applying things like powershell config during deployment will be a lot easier if the VMs are prepped.
+This process must be repeated for every VM, which is a drag, but it only has to be done once.

-So make a new directory and call it PrepSever2016.
+*  Make a new directory and call it PrepSever2016.
 Copy the entire directory of the VM `.vagrant.d/boxes/repoNameOfVM` to a new directory.
-Before booting the VM in Workstation, set up a file share, because transfering files to the box is necessary.
-Proceed to boot the box in VMware workstation and prepare the following:
+* Before booting the VM in Workstation, set up a file share, because transfering files to the box is necessary.
+* If not possible, set up a network adapter so you can host the files on a local web server or on Github so you can download them to the box.
+* Proceed to boot the box in VMware workstation and prepare the following:

 #### 1. Fix accounts

- Enable the local Administrator account by going to control panel -> Users -> set a password for the Administrator account -> Log out -> Log in as Administrator using the new password
+Enable the local Administrator account by doing

+* Control panel -&gt; Users -&gt; set a password for the Administrator account -&gt; Log out -&gt;
- Then go into control panel -> Users -> Remove an account -> Remove the Vagrant account -> Click delete files
+* Log in as Administrator using the new password, go into control panel -&gt; Users -&gt; Remove an account -&gt; Remove the Vagrant account -&gt; Click delete files

 #### 2. Install VMware tools

 Do it through the VMware workstation interface.
 Should be self explanatory.

 #### 3. Windows Update

- Use this WU.ps1 script: link
+* Use this WU.ps1 script: link
- Open powershell.exe as an Administrator
+* Open powershell.exe as an Administrator and run `Import-Module C:\Users\Administrator\Desktop\WU.ps1`
- Import-Module C:\Users\Administrator\Desktop\WU.ps1

 #### 4. Run Sysprep

-Sysprep will be done through the XML file provided here: link The Administrator password, the autologin password and time zone must be changed.
-Look up Microsoft time zones values here: https://msdn.microsoft.com/en-us/library/ms912391(v=winembedded.11).aspx
+Sysprep will be done through the XML file provided here: link

+* Change the Administrator and autologin password to the correct password
+* Change the time zone.
+Look up Microsoft time zones values here: [https://msdn.microsoft.com/en-us/library/ms912391\(v=winembedded.11\).aspx](https://msdn.microsoft.com/en-us/library/ms912391%28v=winembedded.11%29.aspx)

 Perform sysprep with the following command.
 OOBE is Out Of Box Experience, the startup screen welcome bullshit.
 The script itself preps the system and enables WinRM.

-` C:\Windows\system32\sysprep\sysprep.exe /generalize /oobe /shutdown /unattend:c\users\Administrator\Desktop\sysprep.xml `
+`C:\Windows\system32\sysprep\sysprep.exe /generalize /oobe /shutdown /unattend:c\users\Administrator\Desktop\sysprep.xml`

+#### 5. Verification

+The VM should now be shut down and we want to verify that everything works as intended.

+* Go to VM -&gt; Manage -&gt; Clone -&gt; Full clone and make a full clone of the VM. \(Takes ages\)
+* Boot the clone and verify that everything was set correctly.
+* Shut down and delete the clone
+* Make a copy of the VM you have fixed and put it in the `boxes` folder.
+* If you are short on disk space, delete the original VMs downloaded from Vagrant cloud.

 ## Deploying VMs with Vagrant

 ### Initialize repo